GaleAdmin-Kore/docs/docs/gale/settings/monitoring/audit-logs.md

 By default, the current day will be set as the end date.
 This feature allows you to easily customize the period for which you want to monitor and analyze audit logs.

 <img src="../images/custom-start-date.png" alt="custom start date" title="custom start date" style="border: 1px solid gray; zoom:75%;">

+GALE’s Audit Logs promotes transparency and accountability in AI operations, helping build trust within your organization and with external stakeholders.
+You can confidently scale AI initiatives, equipped with tools to manage compliance and ensure responsible use of generative AI.

 ## Related Information